Bounties

 So far we’ve found several areas where tackling one piece of work requires prior completion of another, so in such cases we’ll tend to only open up the bounty for the first piece of work, but perhaps let people know in its description that it forms a prerequisite for future developments which the community might find more interesting in the long run.
 Sometimes it’s not so exciting laying foundations, but they still need to be laid!

-There are a couple of bounties which don’t conform to the standard model outlined above.
-These are special cases where the money isn’t put in a pot to be paid out to a developer for delivering some software.
-This currently includes the annual RISC OS General bounty – see its ‘description’ page for more information of where this money is spent.
+There is one special case, where the money isn’t directly paid out to a developer for delivering some software, which is the annual RISC OS General bounty – see its ‘description’ page for more information of where this money is spent.

 What do the bounty targets mean?